HichameMoriceau/OpenMTurk/README.md

 - [VGG Image Annotator](http://www.robots.ox.ac.uk/~vgg/software/via/)
 - [labelMe](http://labelme.csail.mit.edu/Release3.0/)

 ## License

 Copyright (c) 2017 Hichame Moriceau & Larissa Tijms, the content of this repository is bound by an MIT License.
+Thus, you may use the content of this repository for *commercial* and *non-commercial* purposes.